European shares rise as Trump says China talks going ‘very well’

 Markets report: Banking stocks main gainers in Dublin amid increasing optimism the UK will avoid a no-deal Brexit

-French shares gained 1.3 per cent after Mr Trump and French counterpart Emmanuel Macron said on Tuesday that they hoped to smooth out their differences over a digital services tax.
+French shares gained 1.3% after US leader Donald Trump and French counterpart Emmanuel Macron said they hoped to smooth out their differences over a digital services tax

 European shares closed higher on Wednesday after US president Donald Trump said trade talks with China were going “very well” and Bloomberg reported that both sides were closer to agreeing on the amount of tariffs that would be rolled back in a phase one deal.